mldelaney94/mldelaney94.github.io/_posts/2019-02-20-pass-by-ref-or-value.markdown

 ```
 What do you think will be printed out?

-3. We could use the pointer in place of p entirely
+3. We could use the pointer in place of x entirely
 ```C
 *ptr = 10;
 printf("%d\n", *ptr);